 2011

-Susan West Engelkemeyer, Ph.D., was officially installed as the seventh Nichols College president during an inauguration ceremony on October 21, 2011.
+Susan West Engelkemeyer, Ph.D., was officially installed as the 7th president of Nichols College.

 2012

-The Fels Student Center, named in honor of Gerald ’66 and Marilyn Fels, is dedicated on November 16, 2012.
+The Fels Student Center, named in honor of Gerald Fels ’66 and Marilyn Fels, was dedicated on November 16, 2012.

 2013